gkazan/ZAWA/.github/ISSUE_TEMPLATE/bug_report.md

 **Issues that dont follow this template will be ignored and closed**

 **Test before making a report by removing all mods except ZAWA, Bookworm and ZAWA Add-ons.
-Check that you are using the latest versions of these mods**
+Check that you are using the latest versions of these mods.
+Delete these lines when making a report.**

 **Describe the bug**